natescode/bootcamp_setup/git-config.md

 ## Aliases

 I have several aliases for my git commands.
+These reduce typing but also make the API a bit cleaner to work with for advanced opperations.

 Here's what my `.gitconfig` in my home directory looks like